 Acknowledgement

-Inspiration for my own self-guided tour of The Rocks came from The Rocks Self-Guided Walk Sydney.
+Inspiration for my self-guided tour of The Rocks came from The Rocks Self-Guided Walk Sydney.

+If you found this post helpful, please share it by selecting one or more social media buttons.
 What did I miss?
 What points of interest would you add to a self-guided walking tour of Sydney?
+Please share your thoughts in the comments.
+Thank you.

 If you’re travelling within or to Australia anytime soon, you might be interested in my other posts: